-X for packing groups I, II and III; Y for packing groups II and III; Z for packing group III only;
+X for packing groups I, II and III Y for packing groups II and III Z for packing group III only;

-(ii) the relative density, rounded off to the first decimal, for which the design type has been tested for packagings without inner packagings intended to contain liquids; this may be omitted when the relative density does not exceed 1.2.
-For packagings intended to contain solids or inner packagings, the maximum gross mass in kilograms.

-1 Relative density (d) is considered to be synonymous with Specific Gravity (SG) and is used throughout this text.
+- (ii) the relative density, rounded off to the first decimal, for which the design type has been tested for packagings without inner packagings intended to contain liquids; this may be omitted when the relative density does not exceed 1.2.
+For packagings intended to contain solids or inner packagings, the maximum gross mass in kilograms; - (d) Either the letter "S" denoting that the packaging is intended for the transport of solids or inner packagings or, for packagings (other than combination packagings) intended to contain liquids, the hydraulic test pressure which the packaging was shown to withstand in kPa rounded down to the nearest 10 kPa; - (e) The last two digits of the year during which the packaging was manufactured.
+Packagings of types IH and 3H shall also be appropriately marked with the month of manufacture; this may be marked on the packaging in a different place from the remainder of the marking.
+An appropriate method is: